Effective construction workforce management answers three very important questions:

 Workforce management in the construction industry has a lot of moving parts.
-Coordinating these parts manually can be a very time-consuming and poor use of resources.
+Coordinating these parts manually can be very time-consuming, and it is a poor use of resources.
 Automating the workforce planning process using construction job management software is a great way to gain efficiency with your core operations.

 Automating your construction workforce planning comes with a long list of benefits, some of which include:

-Construction workforce management amid COVID-19 has highlighted how important working to improve collaborative efforts is.
-In a recent Procore survey, it was found that 75% of respondents believe that there will be an increase in the use of collaborative construction technology following the COVID-19 pandemic.
+Construction workforce management amid COVID-19 has highlighted the importance of working to improve collaborative efforts.
+A recent Procore survey found that 75% of respondents believe there will be an increase in the use of collaborative construction technology following the COVID-19 pandemic.

 Improving collaboration requires a focused effort on encouraging input and communication from and amongst your team.
 Encouraging collaboration on construction workforce management can help to:

 Encouraging collaboration can also positively impact your bottom line.
 In a survey done by Google and Raconteur, when asked what organizational changes would have the greatest impact on profitability, 56% ranked collaboration-related measures at #1.

-Effective workforce management for construction should be a focus for any general contractor that is looking to maximize their workforce productivity and performance.
-It’s a process that involves consolidating all relevant information to enable strategic, data-driven decision-making in order to reach organizational goals.
+Effective workforce management for construction should be a focus for any general contractor looking to maximize their workforce productivity and performance.
+It’s a process that involves consolidating all relevant information to enable strategic, data-driven decision-making to reach organizational goals.

 Effective construction workforce management is a challenge.
-However, with the use of construction field workforce management software, general contractors are able to automate many of the manual processes involved, encourage high-level collaboration, and stay ahead of their workforce strategy to gain an operational advantage.
+However, with construction field workforce management software, general contractors can automate many manual processes, encourage high-level collaboration, and stay ahead of their workforce strategy to gain an operational advantage.